 How we work

 We work in most places but focus on a few priority countries each year.
-Here, we co-develop bespoke projects which support local culture and talent and encourage long-term links with the UK.
-In 2014 these include Russia, Brazil, Vietnam, Japan, Nigeria, South Africa and UAE.
+In 2015 these include Brazil, Mexico, Kenya, China,Vietnam, Japan, Korea, Nigeria, South Africa, Egypt and Turkey.